dr-wojak/cabinet/README.md

 This README mirrors and distills the full "Cabinet Governance Mirror 2025" strategic analysis.
 The full dossier, supporting evidence and legal materials are in the repository.
 The conclusions are straightforward: the evidence is comprehensive, the remedies are well known and field-tested internationally, and the legal avenues are available.
 The remaining question is political will.

 Choose learning over drift.
-Choose integrity over theater.
+Choose integrity over theatre.